camunda/camunda-docs/docs/product-manuals/operate/userguide/resolve-incidents-update-variables.md

 title: Variables and incidents
 ---

-Every process instance created for the process model used in the Getting started tutorial requires an `orderValue` so the XOR gateway evaluation will happen properly.
+Every process instance created for the process model used in the getting started tutorial requires an `orderValue` so the XOR gateway evaluation will happen properly.

 Let’s look at a case where `orderValue` is present and was set as a string, but our `order-process.bpmn` model requires an integer to properly evaluate the `orderValue` and route the instance.